docudio/lab/README.md

-# selfServices
+# lab
-The Self Service Platform where we discuss how we can bring self-Service and GitOps, amongst other best practices, into companies.
+The place we can talk about what we are doing and how its relevant to docudio, and also try out things that may be used in docudio!